gama1221/airbnb-clone-project/README.md

 **7. Notifications**

 Sends email or in-app notifications for booking confirmations, cancellations, and updates.
 Keeps users informed about important events and actions.
 This feature improves communication and engagement within the platform.

+# 🔒 API Security

+This project implements robust security measures to protect user data and ensure safe interactions with the backend.

+**Authentication** – Verifies user identity using secure login methods (e.g., JWT or OAuth2).
+Protects sensitive data and ensures only legitimate users can access the system.

+**Authorization** – Controls access to resources based on user roles (guest, host, admin).
+Prevents unauthorized actions and enforces proper permissions.

+**Rate Limiting** – Limits the number of API requests per user or IP to prevent abuse and potential DDoS attacks.

+**Data Encryption** – Encrypts sensitive data in transit and at rest to maintain confidentiality, especially for user information and payment details.

+**Input Validation & Sanitization** – Ensures all incoming requests are properly validated to prevent injection attacks and other vulnerabilities.

+Implementing these measures is crucial for safeguarding user information, securing payments, and maintaining trust in the platform.